New England Yacht Charter Guide

-Explore the origins of American boating onboard a New England yacht charter.
+Explore the origins of American boating onboard a yacht charter in New England.
 Fondly considered to be the home of yachting in North America, New England’s rugged coastline is endowed with nautical playgrounds and towns steeped in maritime history.
 Mingle with the yachting crowd in Newport and soak up the laid-back East Coast ambiance on the stylish holiday islands of Martha’s Vineyard and Nantucket.
 Alternatively, for longer charters cruise to the 17th-century college town of Boston and discover the natural beauty of Maine.

 Newport has long been the gateway to New England, especially for yachtsmen.
 Longtime home of the America’s Cup, the quintessential New England seaside town is a bastion of sailing.
 Experience the wealth and power of those who made Newport a center of grand society with a visit to one of the Newport Mansions.
 Spend the afternoon strolling along Cliff Walk before joining the yachting crowd in the bars and the restaurants that line the yachting capital’s lively waterfront.